 The vocals are very strong from top to bottom.
 Gordon weaves his way through already melodically layered songs, finding open spots to color the music with his own melody.
 The lyrics seem to ride on one theme- a dissolution with the current state of one’s being and how growing into adulthood amplifies those feelings.
 It’s a darker lyrical focus, which matches the melancholy mood of the songs well.
 The harmonies are a big stand-out, with numerous vocal parts being layered to create atmospheric backdrops to mesh with the ethereal guitars.
 The group displays a lot of chemistry, and strong song structuring.

 One thing that comes out a bit much are the sounds from the group’s influences.
 A few of the tracks instrumentally sound very similar to a Tame Impala song, sometimes Minus the Bear.
 Despite these parallels, the songs are well written and do a very good job of nailing down the timbres and subtleties those groups use in their music- an achievement regardless.
-The band has a lot of chemistry, and it’d be interesting to hear a bit less of the influences and more of the unique sound the band can bring to the table.
+Animal Sounds has a lot of chemistry, and it’d be interesting to hear a bit less of the influences and more of the unique sound the band can bring to the table.
 The group puts on a very strong live show too, covering tunes that are complete departures from their influences and making them their own.
 If you enjoy the album, get out to one of Animal Sound’s shows in the WNY area!

 Key Tracks: Hesitation, Wanderlust, Kid Dankë Schon